Do you get an agent or an editor first?

 Writers can also meet literary agents at writing conferences and can network at writing groups.
 Find out how Writer’s Relief can help you get a literary agent.
 How does a writer get an editor at a publishing house?
 A writer can get an editor by having his/her literary agent pitch a manuscript to editors.

-READ ALSO: Can you be successful in Amway?
+READ ALSO: Can you run on the beach in California?

 Do you need an editor before a publisher?